leonardopangaio/git4nondev/README.md

 ---
 ## 4. Workflow

-It's important to say that all the code changes will be just on local machine, and it's not automatcaly syncronized to repository.
-The developer needs to "say to git" when it's time to syncronize all the changes to repository.
+It's important to say that all the code changes will be just on local machine, and it's not automatically synchronized to repository.
+The developer needs to "say to git" when it's time to synchronize all the changes to repository.

 The git workflow has 3 principal steps:
-1. Local work direcory, where the app, or documentation, are coded;
+1. Local work directory, where the app, or documentation, are coded;
     - Everything done here, it's just stored here;
 2. Stage;
     - The stage step, is where git start to organize all the files and it's differences;